Bridge indices of spatial graphs and diagram colorings: Introduction

 Various authors have generalized the bridge index to spatial graphs, and some have shown that their version still approximates curvature as the bridge index of knots does \cite{soma2002curvature,gulliver2012total}.
 There are some properties however that do not carry over to the more general setting.
 For instance, any knot with bridge index exactly two is prime \cite{schubert1956knoten}, but this is no longer true for $\Theta$-graphs \cite{motohashi20002}.
 For non-prime spatial graphs, there exist estimates for the bridge indices in terms of the number of summands \cite{taylor2021tunnel}.

 Since a random spatial graph encountered in nature usually does not have a simple diagram, it is beneficial to generalize the method of \cite{blair2020wirtinger} to systematically compute the bridge indices of spatial graphs from inputs that are computer-friendly.
 Our procedure can be summarized as follows.
-Given a spatial graph diagram, we remove vertices of degree at least three to get diagrams with free ends.
-We then pick a subset of strands to color and define a move that extends a color to an additional strand provided some conditions are met at a crossing.
-Roughly, the \textit{Wirtinger number} is the minimum number of initial colorings that extend to the entire diagram by the move, minimized over all diagrams (see \autoref{sec:wirtdef} for a formal definition).
+Given a spatial graph diagram, we pick a subset of ``strands'' to color and define a move that extends a color to an additional strand provided some conditions are met at a crossing.
+Roughly, the \textit{Wirtinger number} is (a weighted count of) the minimum number of initial colorings that extend to the entire diagram by the move, minimized over all diagrams (see \autoref{sec:wirtdef} for a formal definition).
 This quantity turns out to equal the bridge index, which we prove in \autoref{sec:result}.

 \begin{restatable}{theorem}{main} For spatial graphs, the Wirtinger number equals the bridge index. \end{restatable}